 If the return is not filed by the due date (including any extension granted), attach a statement giving the reasons for not filing on time.
+Send the return to the:

-Send the return to the Internal Revenue Service Center, Ogden, UT 84201-0027.
+Internal Revenue Service Center Ogden, UT 84201-0027.

 Private delivery services.
 You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-The most recent list of designated private delivery services was published by the IRS in August 1999.
-The list includes only the following:
+These private delivery services include only the following.